Primetalk/typed-ontology/README.md

 ## Current model vs legacy models

 This repository contains a few attempts to produce an ontology.
-The most recent approach is based on tuples and is being developed in the project `type-class-schema`.
+The most recent approach is based on tuples and is being developed in the project `tuple-schema`.
 Usage examples could be found in `ontology-example2`.

-The current approach to represent schemas is defined in `type-class-schema` module.
-See [README.md](type-class-schema/README.md).
+The current approach to represent schemas is defined in `tuple-schema` module.
+See [README.md](tuple-schema/README.md).

 # Legacy approach